Bayut Logo

 Overview

-Aspen Heights British School was founded in September 2017 in Al Bahia, Abu Dhabi.
-It delivers the National Curriculum of England from Nursery to Year 10 and plans to grow each year to accommodate classes till Year 13.
+Aspen Heights British School, founded in September 2017 in Al Bahia, Abu Dhabi, follows the National Curriculum for England from Nursery to Year 13, with standout programmes such as the Oasis provision for children with additional needs.

 Residential Communities near Aspen Heights British School